WhythZ/WhythZ/README.md

 - Interested in the engineering of game developement
 - Currently a second year undergraduate in data science
-- Looking for an internship of game client developer

 <div align=center>
 <p align="center">